amazon-nova-api/getting-started-with-nova-api/nova_agents/README.md

 # Nova Agent Examples

-This folder demonstrates how to use the Nova API to use Amazon Nova models to build agentic applications.
+This folder demonstrates how to use the Nova API to build agentic applications using Amazon Nova models.
 These are simple examples meant to spark ideas and serve as a starting point for development.

 ## Table of Contents